Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Necessary Rationality and Necessary Knowledge of Strategies in game theory

 \begin{itemize} \item Principle 1: Necessary Knowledge of Strategies.
 The agents know each other's strategies in all possible worlds.
 Let us express this in counterfactual terms.
 All agents know, in advance, the outcome (strategy profile) that the game will reach, say $\sigma$.
 If the outcome of the game had been different, say $\tau$ -- that is, if an agent had acted otherwise -- then all agents \emph{would have known} that it would have been $\tau$. \item Principle 2: Necessary Rationality.
 All agents are rational in all possible worlds.
 In counterfactual terms, if a player had picked a different strategy, all agents \emph{would still have} acted rationally.
 Necessary Rationality is a stronger assumption than Common Knowledge of Rationality: if the agents are rational in all possible worlds, then it follows in the actual world that the agents know, and commonly know, that they are rational\footnote{It is a very short proof that we can easily summarize here: An event -- or logical predicate -- can be canonically identified with the set of the possible worlds in which this event happens.
 In \cite{Kripke1963} semantics, knowledge of an event is defined as the fact that the set of all epistemically accessible worlds is included in this event.
 Necessary rationality means that the event that the agents are rational is the set of all possible worlds -- the inclusion thus follows trivially, and common knowledge follows (i) by repeating this argument in every possible world, which leads to necessary knowledge of rationality, and then (ii) by applying the entire argument recursively on the event of (knowledge of)$^n$ rationality for any $n$.}. \end{itemize}

-The decision making and the prediction of the actual outcome of the game itself relies solely on mathematical and logical computations, and is a consequence of the at-most uniqueness of the outcome that can possibly be reached under this belief.
-Actually, the reasoning is based on \emph{reductio ad absurdum}, showing that alternate candidate worlds are, in fact, ``impossible possible'' worlds\footnote{We use this terminology having in mind the work of \citet{Rantala1982} and \citet{Kripke1965}.}.
+The decision making and prediction of the actual outcome rely solely on mathematical and logical computations and are a consequence of the at-most uniqueness of the outcome that can possibly be reached under this belief.
+Actually, the reasoning is based on \emph{reductio ad absurdum}, showing that alternative candidate worlds are, in fact, ``impossible possible'' worlds\footnote{We use this terminology, having in mind the work of \citet{Rantala1982} and \citet{Kripke1965}.}.

 The formalization of a game-theoretical equilibrium in extensive form -- when agents play one after the other -- has already been published by \citet{Fourny2018} as the Perfect Prediction Equilibrium (PPE) under these same assumptions of Necessary Knowledge of Strategies and Necessary Rationality.
-The reasoning behind the PPE is closely related to the elapse of time: saying that the solution must be immune to its prediction actually amounts to say that the solution must be \emph{caused} by its prediction, like a self-fulfilling prophecy.
+The reasoning behind the PPE is closely related to the elapse of time: saying that the solution must be immune to its prediction amounts to say that the solution must be \emph{caused} by its prediction, like a self-fulfilling prophecy.